 From the outset we recognised the need to collaborate with the very best engineers to deliver our vision for The Londoner.
 Arup stepped up to this challenge, providing a full, co-ordinated, engineering service for us.
 The team was able to realise an engineering solution that pushes the boundaries of what is possible to maximises the site potential providing a unique hotel offer on Leicester Square. ” Iype Abraham Commercial Development Director, Edwardian Hotels London

 A hotel that is digitally-driven

-Once completed The Londoner will set a sector benchmark for digital connectivity.
+The Londoner sets a sector benchmark for digital connectivity.
 With advanced, flexible and resilient data and communications networks embedded throughout, the hotel will be prepared in meeting the future developments and demands of our digitally-driven society.
 The team has integrated technology into the building in a deliberately unobtrusive way to enhance the user experience, not define it.
 The design is built around a super flexible, high speed fibre backbone, supporting not only the current generation of technological integration, but also futureproofing against the fast paced and ever-changing consumer experience demands of the hotel industry.
 The building brings together building automation, the incorporation of Bring Your Own Device control systems and Building Management System integration amongst other technologies and provides the possibility of full fibre connections to each room.
-In the event and function spaces, integrated IT and AV systems will support a wide breadth of uses and configurations.
+In the event and function spaces, integrated IT and AV systems supports a wide breadth of uses and configurations.

 This has been one of the most interesting and challenging projects that I have ever worked on.
 The Arup team has been exceptional; defying ‘the norm’ of what can be achieved on the site and exceeding expectations to realise our client’s aspiration and create a unique hotel offer in a prime London location. ” Neil Hooton Building Structures, Leeds Team Leader